 As a graphic designer, you’re often required to take a fresh approach to existing designs, to think creatively, and to solve problems with an eye on what will best suit your target audience.
 These are all skills that you’d use as a UX designer!

 In UX, the design thinking process guides every phase of product development, enabling designers to approach problems creatively and to generate innovative solutions.
 You simply need to take your creative approach to solving visual design problems and turn it toward solving problems of usability, accessibility, and inclusion.

 5. Bridging the gap: How do I learn UX design?

 Looking at your skills as a graphic designer and comparing them to the skills of successful UX designers, there is overlap in the most important areas: creativity, problem solving, and user-awareness.
 Chances are that you can also spot some areas to target as you develop new skills.

 Beyond learning the tools of the trade, you’ll need to learn some key processes and deliverables, and develop a high-quality UX design portfolio before you start applying for jobs.
-This can be a daunting task, but luckily, there are a lot of resources out there to help you get started.
-You can explore the basics by taking a free short course in UX design.
+This can be a daunting task, but luckily, there are a lot of free UX training resources out there to help you get started.
+You can explore the basics by taking a free short course in UX design and reading lots of books about UX design.
 For a detailed overview of what it takes to be a UX designer, check out CareerFoundry’s free UX Design tutorial.

 For a deeper dive—and to really master the art, the craft, and the science—a full certification program might be your best fit.
 Taking a full course in UX design or earning a certificate in UX design can be one of the most effective ways to jump start your career change.
 These kinds of learning experiences provide structure, feedback, mentorship, and sometimes even a job guarantee.